 An autumn showstopper dessert, perfect for any occasion; it will be sure to bring oohs and aahs from everyone who has the pleasure of partaking.
 I took this cake to work one night last week and the slices flew off the plate so fast I couldn’t believe it.

-I used a tube pan just because I think the presentation is so pretty, but you could definitely use a bundt cake pan.
-Pecans or even almonds could be substituted for the walnuts.
 You could add dried fruit like raisins or currants, a finely diced fresh apple would also be quite delicious.
 If you’re looking for a scrumptious dessert that’s easy to put together and sure to impress, look no further.
 If you’re anything like me this Pumpkin Buttermilk Pound Cake will be calling your name!

 Pumpkin Buttermilk Pound Cake